oracle/node-oracledb/doc/api.md

 Each column is specified by name, using Oracle's standard naming convention.

-The maximum length of a string created by type mapping non-CLOB columns is 200 bytes.
+Raw columns returned as strings will be returned as hex-encoded strings.
+The maximum length of a string created by type mapping number and date columns is 200 bytes.
 If a database column that is already being fetched as type `oracledb.STRING` is specified in `fetchInfo`, then the actual database metadata will be used to determine the maximum length.

 Strings and Buffers created for LOB columns will generally be limited